aptech/docs/docs/CR-tempname.rst

     :type suf: string

-    :returns: tname (*string*), unique temporary file name of the form path/preXXXXnnnnnsuf,
-        where XXXX are 4 letters, and nnnnn is the process id of the calling process.
+    :returns: tname (*string*), unique temporary file name of the form ``path/preXXXXnnnnnsuf``, where ``XXXX`` are 4 letters, and ``nnnnn`` is the process id of the calling process.

 Remarks
 -------

 Any or all of the inputs may be a null string or 0.
-If path is not specified, the current working directory is used.
+If *path* is not specified, the current working directory is used.

-If unable to create a unique file name of the form requested, tempname returns a null string.
+If unable to create a unique file name of the form requested, *tempname* returns a null string.

-WARNING: GAUSS does not remove temporary files created by tempname.
-It is left to the user to remove them when they are no longer needed.
+..
+WARNING:: GAUSS does not remove temporary files created by :func:`tempname`.
+It
+    is left to the user to remove them when they are no longer needed.